 Fight for Your Team – Leadership Training Society 2021

 What is the role of a leader in a team?
 How does leader lead the team to fulfill a common goal and resolve their conflict?
 It is believed that UC students will have a new insight by taking part in leadership training.
-Everyone can learn to take up the role of leader in a team.
 A team-building training activity was organised by the Leadership Training Society (LTS) of United College on 29 May 2021 at the Armed Forces Outbound Training centre in Fung Kat Heung of Yuen Long.
 A total of 33 participants joined this activity.
 Below is the sharing of LTS after the activity.

 ‘Fight for Your Team’ was the first face-to-face activity organised by the 2021 LTS.
 It aimed to develop the participants’ problem-solving ability under pressure and enhance their teamwork spirit and communication skills through group activities, in the hope to fulfil the Society’s vision of cultivating leadership and team spirit.